pgmoneta/pgmoneta/doc/tutorial/01_install.md

 This tutorial will show you how to do a simple installation of pgmoneta.

 At the end of this tutorial you will have a backup of a PostgreSQL cluster, and will be streaming Write-Ahead Log (WAL) to pgmoneta.

+Please note that inside the brackets at the end of each step it's the user account you should be using, switch the account when needed.

 ## Preface